openssl/otc/futures.md

 - Better configurability of algorithm support
   API and configuration file support for enabling/disabling algorithms in general (filtering on fetch level basis)
+  - does this include removal of support for algoriths or just filtering? e.g. I never want RSA and want the code supporting it out of the build.

+- Makefile dependencies
+  Current generated Makefile gets things wrong and this requires cleaning (both clean and distclean) too frequently.